Telefonica/prometheus-kafka-adapter/README.md

 - `KAFKA_SSL_CLIENT_KEY_PASS`: Kafka SSL client certificate key password (optional), defaults to `""`
 - `KAFKA_SSL_CA_CERT_FILE`: Kafka SSL broker CA certificate file, defaults to `""`

-When deployed in a K8s Cluster using Helm and using a Kafka external to the cluster, it might be necessary to define the kafka hostname resolution locally (this fills the /etc/hosts of the container).

-Use a custom values.yaml file with section 'hostAliases' (as mentioned in default values.yaml).
+When deployed in a Kubernetes cluster using Helm and using a Kafka external to the cluster, it might be necessary to define the kafka hostname resolution locally (this fills the /etc/hosts of the container).
+Use a custom values.yaml file with section `hostAliases` (as mentioned in default values.yaml).

 ### prometheus